 Notifications

-Notifications within the fulfillmenttools Android App are handled by default via Google Firebase Cloud Messaging (FCM).
-In order to successfully utilize this feature you must not impose any firewall limitations.
+Notifications within the Operations Android App are handled by default via Google Firebase Cloud Messaging (FCM).
+In order to successfully utilize this feature users must not impose any firewall limitations.

-If you are not able to operate the Android App without a firewall or in a network that imposes a specific whitelisting of hosts, that are used by the devices' Apps, please contact us.
+If you are not able to operate the Operations Android App without a firewall or in a network that imposes a specific whitelisting of hosts, that are used by the devices' apps, please contact us.

 fulfillmenttools uses FCM (Firebase Cloud Messaging) as an underlying transport layer for delivering notifications.
 Details can be found at https://firebase.google.com/docs/cloud-messaging.
 When it comes to limitations and best practices the following page presents some useful insights: https://developer.android.com/topic/performance/appstandby#bucket-best